alainpaccy13/Assignment2/README.md

 ![Alt text of the image, OPtional](assets/userishimwe.png)
 # Altering paccy1 and new User
 ![Alt text of the image, OPtional](assets/altering.png)
-#connecting new service with new uswer
+#connecting new service with new user
 ![Alt text of the image, OPtional](assets/paccy1.png)